andreafuturi/PageFlick/README.md

 In the future you will also be able to pre-render a default route that will be used as 404 by having it at /404 or /default

 Right now errors are shown without styling as the content of the page.

+Soon there will be a DenoJS library that will help you deal with all these routes stuff.
+It will also come with api routes functionality 🔥

 ## Prefetching